chuckedfromspace/mrpod/doc/vector_field_decomposition_1.rst

 When the projection coefficients are plotted against each other in a so-called phase portrait, they fall onto a perfect circle, indicating the phase shift of 90 degrees.
-A peak at 470 Hz can be identified in both of their power spectra densities.
+A peak at 470 Hz can be identified in both of their power spectra densities (PSD).
 Both the phase shift and the peak frequency match the values used to generate the traveling vortices in the first place.

-Without a prior knowledge of how a physical flow dynamic is created, it is perhaps not immediately clear what we should make of the POD modes.
+Without prior knowledge of how the flow dynamic is created, it is perhaps not immediately clear what we should make of the POD modes.
 The example shown here aims to answer this question: how can we identify coherent structures in the flow field (or similar environments) from the POD results?
 The clues can